Dissipation-protected energy storage in interacting multilevel quantum batteries: Results and Discussion

 \subsection{Energy storage dynamics}

 We first examine the dissipative energy storage dynamics by calculating

-for different initial states, following a non-optimized charging protocol, in which the charging Hamiltonian is switched off at a finite time without explicitly preparing a dark state.
-The subsequent evolution is governed solely by the Davies master equation.
+starting from the ground state, following an optimized charging protocol.
+By keeping the initial state fixed, we analyze how the system's anharmonicity ($\alpha$) influences its ability to naturally populate protected states without the need for explicit dark-state preparation.

-The dynamics of energy storage and dark-state fidelity under realistic coherent driving are presented in Fig. \ref{fig:energy_fidelity_DFS}.
-The stored energy (top panel) and target $N=1$ dark state fidelity (bottom panel) are shown for qubit and qutrit batteries driven by an antisymmetric continuous-wave field.
-Upon switching on the charger, a strong Rabi oscillation develops in the system (top panel).
-In the graph above, when the charger is switched on, strong Rabi oscillations occur in the system.
-On a logarithmic scale, the region where energy rapidly climbs above $10^0$ and fluctuates represents this charging phase.
-At this stage, the antisymmetric drive not only maintains the system at $N=1$ but also, thanks to its "ladder" structure, temporarily stores a very large amount of energy by activating funnel states in manifolds at $N=2$ (and above).
+The spectator-state fidelity approaches a finite plateau after the charging stage in Fig.~\ref{fig:two_qutrit}.
+The stored energy Fig.~\ref{fig:two_qutrit_a} and the fidelity with respect to the $N=2$ MS spectator reference state Fig.~\ref{fig:two_qutrit_b} are shown for two-qutrit batteries driven by an antisymmetric continuous-wave field.
+Upon activation of the charging field, the system exhibits coherent oscillations associated with population transfer across excitation manifolds.
+As shown in Fig.~\ref{fig:two_qutrit_a}, the stored energy $\Delta E(t)$ increases rapidly during the charging phase and reaches a maximum value determined by the accessible excitation sectors.
+The subsequent dynamics after the drive is switched off are governed solely by dissipative processes described by the Davies master equation (Eq.~\ref{eq:GKLS}).
+At this stage, the antisymmetric drive not only maintains the system at $N=1$ but also, because of the multilevel ladder structure, facilitates access to higher excitation manifolds, leading to a significant increase in the stored energy by activating funnel states in manifolds at $N=2$ (and above).

-After the cutoff point, the energy decreases smoothly downwards on the logarithmic graph.
-This doesn't necessarily mean the battery is completely discharged.
-The funnel states at higher excitation levels ($N=2$) interact with the bath, transitioning to the preserved $N=1$ dark state, thereby releasing a certain amount of energy into the environment.
-The fact that the energy doesn't go to zero at the end of the drop but settles at a horizontal asymptote proves that the energy has been successfully trapped within the dark state.
+The absence of an initial lag in the energy uptake is attributed to the direct coherent drive causing immediate excitation of accessible sectors, while subsequent dissipative pathways transfer the appropriate component into the protected manifold.
+Furthermore, the initial transient oscillations observed in both the stored energy and the spectator state fidelity originate from the interplay between the coherent charging field and the dissipative environment.
+During the early stages of charging, the coherent drive induces underdamped Rabi-like oscillations between the ground state and the funnel states.
+These coherent population fluctuations are directly reflected in the total energy and modulate the instantaneous decay rate into the dark manifold, causing the ripples in $\mathcal{F}(t)$ before dissipation fully stabilizes the system into the steady-state plateau.